 The Assisted Housing Relief Program will assist tenants affected by the COVID-19 pandemic to bring rental delinquencies current through direct payments to property management companies.
-Tenants in eligible properties will be credited up to four months of rental payments to eliminate their rental debt and prevent eviction.
+Tenants in eligible properties will be credited up to five months of rental payments to eliminate their rental debt and prevent eviction.

 The program is limited to eligible multifamily communities financed by the Maryland Department of Housing and Community Development’s Community Development Administration with state funds or federal resources, such as the Low-Income Housing Tax Credit program or Rental Housing Works.

 Tenants who can certify the cause of their rental delinquency is related to COVID-19 pandemic are eligible.
 Applications will be collected and consolidated by property managers for submission to the department.
 All eligible properties can submit one application per property.

 Find out specific details about applying and to download application materials.

 The Application Period is currently CLOSED.
 It will reopen on September 21, 2020.